vuralevren/exchange-rates/README.md

 ![Create Endpoint](github/create-endpoint.png)

-We get our model in Body.
-After cleaning the database first, we add the array that comes in the body.
+We have gotten our exchange_rates model in Body.
+After cleaning the database, we first add the array in the body.

+>  The `Synchronize Flow` node waits for execution flow until the execution completion of selected nodes.

 ![Update Service](github/update-service.png)

 ## Creating Cloud Function and Cron Job

 Let's create our cloud function to scrape our data.
 We need to download Altogic CLI.

 ```bash
 $ npm install -g altogic-cli